c-col/Transformer/README.md

 This is altered pytorch implementation of the transformer model from <a href=https://towardsdatascience.com/how-to-code-the-transformer-in-pytorch-24db27c8f9ec>Sam Lynn Evans</a>.
 This version is designed for our list of strings prediction task and includes:

-- validation loss calculation
+- validation loss calculation, validation accuracy
 - prediction on test set
 - simple word piece tokenizer (no spacy)
-- updated CLI
+- updated CLI + flag set
+- composition algorithms at evaluation time
+- tensorboard computational graph viz support
+- new LR scheduler

 # Usage